 Read more about the founding ladies below!

-is an experienced technician at the Digital Watauga Project.
-She is a current MLIS candidate at the University of North Carolina at Greensboro, with plans to graduate in May 2021.
+is a previous technician for the Digital Watauga Project.
+She recently earned her MLIS from University of North Carolina at Greensboro.
 Tara's archival interests include accessibility, outreach, and digital preservation.

 is the Digital Watauga Coordinator, where she coordinates the activities of the project’s employees and volunteers, as well as takes an active role in the collection management, organization, digitization, and web upload of materials.